 What Happens When Someone Goes Overboard?

 In the unlikely event someone falls overboard, cruise ships respond immediately and systematically.
-Crews swiftly initiate an emergency stop and broadcast a special alert using the internationally recognised distress code (“Oscar, Oscar, Oscar”).
+Crews swiftly initiate an emergency stop and broadcast a special alert using the internationally recognized distress code (“Oscar, Oscar, Oscar”).

 Rescue boats are launched promptly, life rings and other flotation devices are thrown into the water, and spotlights are activated to illuminate the search area during nighttime or poor visibility conditions.
 The exact GPS coordinates are recorded to precisely mark the individual’s location at the time they were reported missing, assisting in pinpointing the search area.

-At the same time, the ship’s bridge communicates urgently with maritime authorities, such as the Coast Guard, which rapidly mobilise helicopters, fixed-wing aircraft, and dedicated rescue vessels to broaden the search.
+At the same time, the ship’s bridge communicates urgently with maritime authorities, such as the Coast Guard, which rapidly mobilize helicopters, fixed-wing aircraft, and dedicated rescue vessels to broaden the search.

 Authorities coordinate expansive search patterns using grid systems and employ advanced technologies like thermal imaging, radar, and night-vision equipment to enhance visibility and increase the chances of locating the person quickly.

-Regular communication between all search parties ensures a coordinated and effective rescue effort, maximising the individual’s survival prospects.
+Regular communication between all search parties ensures a coordinated and effective rescue effort, maximizing the individual’s survival prospects.

 Real-Life Stories: Miracles & Tragedies

-Similarly, British passenger Kay Longstaff fell from the Norwegian Star into the Adriatic Sea in August 2018, managing to survive 10 hours in the water by calmly treading water and singing to maintain consciousness until the Croatian Coast Guard rescued her at dawn.
+Another remarkable case involved British passenger Kay Longstaff, who fell from Norwegian Star into the Adriatic Sea in August 2018.
+She survived roughly 10 hours in the water before being rescued by the Croatian Coast Guard.

 Could Cruise Lines Do More?